-Question 1.1: Primary energy and electricity: Global
+Question 1.1: Primary energy and electricity: Global [400 XP]

 A challenge!
 Would you be able to find how much primary energy is used (globally) to generate electricity?
-Indicate this figure in % of global TPES.
+Indicate this figure in % of global TPES, for example.
+Make a brief comment on this, talking about the other uses of primary energy.

-1.2.
-Energy: Renewable and Sustainable
+1.2 Energy: Renewable and Sustainable